 You may be preparing to interview by phone, GoToMeeting, Skype, Teams, Zoom or even in person.
 You’ve done your homework, so all that’s left to do is hover between anticipation and stress, right?

-Not quite … you want to distinguish yourself from other candidates, and approach the interview as an opportunity for both parties to mutually assess fit.
-The employer needs to assess whether you have what it takes to help them succeed, and how you compare to other candidates.
-From your perspective, you need to determine if the position, compensation package and organisation align with your aspirations.
+Not quite.
+You also want to consider that the interview represents an opportunity for both parties to mutually assess fit.
+First, the employer needs to determine whether you have what it takes to help them succeed, and how you compare with other candidates.

 Both parties are searching for confidence that you can build a good working relationship

-While you don’t want to inundate people with questions, have a look at the list below and give thought to which of these themes and questions you may want to incorporate into your interview, and then tailor a small number of questions to the role and what you know of the employer.
+Have a look at the lists below.
+Give thought to which of these themes and questions you may want to incorporate into your interview.
+Tailor your questions to the role and what you know of the employer.

-- What are the organization’s key priorities over the next six months/year … and how can the incoming Assistant support success on this front?
+- What are the key priorities over the first month / quarter/ year … and how can the incoming assistant support success on this front?

 - If I was to start in this role tomorrow and develop my initial “to do” list, what would you recommend as my top three priorities?